 BHARATI, Agehananda (Leopold Fischer), Swami.
-Wien 20.4.1923 — New York 14.5.1991.
-Austrian born Indologist, Tantric Scholar and Anthropologist, for a long time in India, then in the U.S.A.
+Vienna 20.4.1923 — Rochester NY 14.5.1991.
+Austrian-born Indologist, Tantric Scholar and Anthropologist, for a long time in India, then in the U.S.A.
 Naturalised 1968 as U.S. citizen.
 Professor in Syracuse.
 Son of Hans Fischer and Margarethe von May.
 Grew up in Vienna, during war served in Hitler’s Free India Legion.
 Studies Sanskrit and Hindī at Vienna in 1941-47, adopted early Hinduism, then at Samnyasi Mahavidyalaya University 1948-51.
 In 1951 Lecturer in German and Philosophy at Delhi University, 1951-54 Reader of Philosophy at Banaras Hindu University, 1954-55 guest Professor at Nalanda Institute of Buddhist Research.
 In 1955-56 visiting Professor of Comparative Religion at Royal Mahamubuta Buddhist Academy in Bangkok, 1956-57 visiting Professor of Indian Philosophy at the universities of Tokyo and Kyoto.
 In 1957 came to the U.S.A.
 In 1957-61 Research Associate for Indian Studies at University of Washington, then at Syracuse University in Syracuse, NY: 1961-64 Assistant Professor of Anthropology, 1964-68 Associate Professor, and from 1968 Professor of Anthropology (Asian Studies; until 1991, then Ford Maxwell Professor of Asian Studies, but died soon), in 1971-80 also chairman of Department of Anthropology.
 He belonged to Dasanami Sannyasi Order.

 – The Ochre robe (an autobiography).
 1961, 2nd rev. ed.
 300 p.
 Calif.
 1980; The Tantric tradition.
 350 p.
 1965, German tr.
 Freiburg 1977.